HGV drivers at Hamble BP terminal who deliver fuel across south mull industrial action

-Unite union HGV drivers at Hamble BP terminal who deliver fuel across south including Portsmouth ballot on industrial action
+Unite union HGV drivers at Hamble BP terminal who deliver fuel across south of England including Portsmouth ballot on industrial action

 DRIVERS could face further disruption at petrol stations as tanker drivers delivering fuel to forecourts across the south are balloting for industrial action, The News can reveal.